ppy/osu-wiki/wiki/FAQ/en.md

 For players with prior _Taiko no Tatsujin_ experience:-

 - No chibi dancers at the bottom (must be storyboarded)
-- The healthbar must be at least 50% full to pass the song (which is not really obvious using the default skin; please look in this [Skin Compendium][Skin Compendium link] to find and get a decent _osu!taiko_ skin)
+- The healthbar must be at least 50% full to pass the song (which is not really obvious using the default skin; please look in this [Skin Compendium][Skin Compendium link] to find and get a decent osu!taiko skin)
 - _Kiai Time_ triggers the _"Go-Go Time"_
   - Gameplay gimmicks like the hit balloons or forked paths are not implemented (only the barebone basics)
 - Background display difference
-  - _osu!taiko_-specific beatmaps usually has its own custom background, leaving upper section empty
+  - osu!taiko-specific beatmaps usually has its own custom background, leaving upper section empty
   - A video or static background image-only will take the lower portion only
   - If there is an element of storyboard, it will take over all the available screen space except the gameplay-important parts

-For newcomers of _osu!taiko_ mode, the screen is split to two different sections; the upper section contains the gameplay elements while the lower section contains an image or video for the beatmap.
+For newcomers of osu!taiko mode, the screen is split to two different sections; the upper section contains the gameplay elements while the lower section contains an image or video for the beatmap.
-At the upper section, there is the healthbar, which unlike other gamemodes, starts off empty and must be filled up to at least 50% full or half-full to pass the difficulty.
+At the upper section, there is the healthbar, which unlike other game modes, starts off empty and must be filled up to at least 50% full or half-full to pass the difficulty.
 At the top-middle part below the healthbar, a taiko drum is located at the left-side and a moving conveyor belt which carries the hit objects from right to left passing through a double white circles which serves as judgement circle near the taiko drum.
 Above the taiko drum is the animated taiko mascot which will react based on judgement received along with upper background colour changes.
 Lastly, there is the usual score, accuracy, and timer of the beatmap at the upper-right.

-Please note that health drain is disabled in _osu!taiko_, so only the hit objects will affect the healthbar.
+Please note that health drain is disabled in osu!taiko, so only the hit objects will affect the healthbar.
 Combo will not break when playing on an empty field.
-Unlike _osu!_, the combo milestone celebration is every 50 consecutive hits.
+Unlike osu!, the combo milestone celebration is every 50 consecutive hits.
 The base score will be boosted after obtaining a combo that is a multiple of 10, but stops at 100 (max combo limit for the boost).
 If the combo is broken, the boost resets back to the base score.
 During _Kiai Time_, every successful hit will give the player 20% more points over the current score amount.